eliiiaaas/countdown/README.md

 * Set the desired countdown time using the input fields for ⏳ hours, minutes, and seconds.
 * Click the "Start" button to begin the countdown.
 * Use the "Pause" button to pause the timer or the "Reset" button to reset it.
+* The theme is based on your device settings (darkmode & lightmode)
 ## License
 This project is licensed under the MIT License.